Ed94/gencpp/project/Readme.md

 These macros are:

+* `GENCPP_ROLL_OWN_DEPENDENCIES` : Optional override so that user may define the dependencies themselves.
 * `GEN_DEFINE_LIBRARY_CORE_CONSTANTS` : Optional typename codes as they are non-standard to C/C++ and not necessary to library usage
 * `GEN_FEATURE_PARSING` : Defines the parse constructors
 * `GEN_FEATURE_EDITOR` : Defines the file editing features for changing definitions based on ASTs